Gem Profile- Blue Topaz

 Types of Blue Topaz

-Jan Cramer dreamed she could have a waterfall as a child - and now she does.
-Jan created this waterfall necklace from fine silver wire, a sterling silver handmade clasp, AAA quality London Blue Topaz briolettes, and Swarovski crystals.
+She created a waterfall necklace using fine silver wire, a sterling silver handmade clasp, AAA-quality London Blue Topaz briolettes, and Swarovski crystals.

 Judy Ellis's Gem Profile- Blue Topaz - , General Education, , Waterfall topaz and fine silver necklace

-Green Topaz stones are created by the stone changing color after irradiation during heating.
-Usually only darker yellow or light pink topaz stones turn green under these circumstances.
+Usually, only darker yellow or light pink topaz will turn green under these conditions.

-Tourmaline and London Blue Topaz Teardrop gem necklaces wrapped by Gail Maas, who was inspired by a Mai Flores design.
+Tourmaline and London Blue Topaz teardrop gem necklaces were wrapped by Gail Maas, inspired by a Mai Flores design.

 Judy Ellis's Gem Profile- Blue Topaz - , General Education, , Tourmaline and London Blue Topaz Teardrop gem necklace